idomingu/knowledge-graph-yang/draft-marcas-nmop-knowledge-graph-yang.md

 {:numbered="false"}
 This document is based on work partially funded by the EU Horizon Europe projects aerOS (grant agreement no. 101069732) and ROBUST-6G (grant agreement no. 101139068).

-The authors would like to thank Mohamed Boucadair and Benoit Claise for their review and valuable comments.
+The authors would like to thank Med, Benoit, Lionel, and Thomas for their review and valuable comments.